A small rock is thrown vertically upward with a speed of 22.0 m/s... | Channels for Pearson+

 A small rock is thrown vertically upward with a speed of 22.0 m/s from the edge of the roof of a 30.0-m-tall building.
 The rock doesn’t hit the building on its way back down and lands on the street below.
-Ignore air resistance. (a) What is the speed of the rock just before it hits the street?
+Ignore air resistance. (b) How much time elapses from when the rock is thrown until it hits the street?

 Verified Solution